indranilroy45/wp_CustomCurrencySymbol/README.md

-# wp_CustomCurrencySymbol
-The "Custom Currency Symbol" plugin is a WordPress plugin that allows users to add a custom currency symbol to WooCommerce.
+# The "Custom Currency Symbol" plugin is a WordPress plugin that allows users to add a custom currency symbol to WooCommerce.

 The "Custom Currency Symbol" plugin is a WordPress plugin that allows users to add a custom currency symbol to WooCommerce.
 This can be useful for users who are running an online store and need to use a currency that is not supported by default in WooCommerce.